superMiii/capstone-project/README.md

 And this url some endpoint for get one event [SME Heroku](https://sme-capstone-backend.herokuapp.com/api/v1/events/2).

-For complete endpoints, see the documentation.
+For complete endpoints, see the documentation API.